NativeScript/docs-v7/tutorial/ng-chapter-4.md

 The [`<ListView>` UI element](https://docs.nativescript.org/api-reference/classes/_ui_list_view_.listview.html) requires an `items` property that points to an array of data—in this case, the `groceryList` array you added to your `ListComponent` class.
 The list view element requires a child `<template>` element that specifies how to render each item in the `items` array.

-The `let-*` syntax is Angular 2’s way of creating template variables within loops.
+The `let-*` syntax is Angular’s way of creating template variables within loops.
 You can think of the syntax working like TypeScript’s `let` keyword.
 This gives you the ability to refer to each item in the array as `item` within the template.
 For this template, you render each item in the array with a single `<Label>` UI element, and because of the `[text]="item.name"` binding, those labels contain the text from the `name` property of each of the items in `groceryList` TypeScript array.

 Now that you have a hardcoded list displaying, let’s see how to swap that out with live data.